 You can also use Apple Watch’s built-in Remote app to control the Apple TV.

-Enable Location Services, Siri, Screensavers, etc on the Apple TV
+Enable Location Services, Siri, Screensavers and more on the Apple TV

 The next steps in the process of setting up your Apple TV are as follows: